jtlowery/pageRank/README.md

         generated from crawling the engr.uky.edu subdomain with Scrapy, 'stephen' was a similar link graph provided by a classmate (graph file not provided here)

+	alpha Value: should be between 1 and 0, 0.85 suggested

+	convergenceCutoffValue: should be much less than 1.
+0.0001 suggested.

 	File 'Joel_engr.graph' must be in the same directory to run (or load path must be changed)